calvingsmith/rhis-provisioner-container/README.md

 # rhis-provisioner Container build

 You should still download and run the code in the [rhis-builder-provisioner](https://github.com/parmstro/rhis-builder-provisioner) repo!
-The rhis-builder-provisioner repo will set up your provisioner node with this project as well as the example.ca configuration and inventory project - [rhis-builder-inventory](https://github.com/parmstro/rhis-builder-provisioner).
+The rhis-builder-provisioner repo will set up your provisioner node with this project as well as the demo.net configuration and inventory project - [rhis-builder-inventory](https://github.com/parmstro/rhis-builder-provisioner).

 This project simplifies getting started with the Red Hat Infrastructure Standard and rhis-builder.